joshuaguerin/Answer-Set-Programming-Algorithms/Numerical-3-Dimensional-Matching/README.md

 ## Problem Variants
 Intuitively, the additive constraint is only *one* such possibile constraint.
 Additional variants could be constructed over non-numeric domains (e.g., assigning doctors x patients x rooms for scheduling purposes).
 The problem could also be phrased as a graph problem where *X*, *Y*, and *Z* contain nodes of a graph, with edges between elements *X* and *Y*, *Y* and *Z*.
 In this case the problem could be viewed as a selection of edges in the graph that will connect and match distinct elements of *X*, *Y*, and *Z* such that the edges denote the triples.

+## Related
+See also the [subset sum](https://github.com/joshuaguerin/Answer-Set-Programming-Algorithms/tree/master/Subset-Sum) problem.